Fentanyl Detox Methods

 Vivitrol must be administered after an individual has fully detoxed from fentanyl.
 This means all traces of the drug must be out of the system before Vivitrol is administered.

-Taken as a once-per-month injection, Vivitrol is effective at eliminating cravings associated with post-acute withdrawal symptoms.
+Taken as a once-per-month injection, Vivitrol is effective at eliminating cravings associated with acute opioid withdrawal along with post-acute withdrawal symptoms.
 However, before Vivitrol is an option, individuals must plan for detox.

-Two options exist for detoxification from fentanyl.
-These options include at-home fentanyl detox and medically supervised detox.
+Two options exist for detoxification from fentanyl addiction.
+These options include at-home fentanyl detox and medically supervised detox for opioids.

-Going through fentanyl detox at home presents significant risks for individuals who suffer from fentanyl abuse disorder.
+Going through fentanyl detox at home presents significant risks for individuals who suffer from an opioid use disorder.
 The following are the most dangerous risks of making this choice:

 - There’s no access to medical staff

 - Withdrawal symptoms can lead to dangerous spikes in blood pressure and heart rate, and not measuring vitals could be a problem.

 - Individuals have no options for prescription medications that may provide relief.